Contract Risk and Opportunities Memo

 Leon Ther of Citizen-Schwarz AG (C-S) is very upset with the job if Span and decided to write a letter to Kevin Grant in reference to the contract.
 Ther feels that the deadlines in the contract have not been met and is ready to transfer all unfinished code and declare the rescission of the contract.
 As the project manager for Span I cannot let this happen.
 I have to figure out a way to solve this problem quick because we have to keep this contract and also get the e-CRM contract with Citizen-Schwarz AG.

 Citizen-Schwarz AG project management as changed since the beginning of the original contract which was agreed up on this September.
-So I have decided to talk to C-S about the problem but before we do this we have to take a closer look at the clauses in the contract for the negotiations with C-S can someone write an essay for me.
-I have evaluated the contract and decided that these three clauses will benefit us the must during negotiations:
+So I have decided to talk to C-S about the problem but before we do this we have to take a closer look at the clauses in the contract for the negotiations with C-S. I have evaluated the contract and decided that these three clauses will benefit us the must during negotiations:

 1. Breach of Contract under ???Internal Escalation Procedure for Disputes,???